Welcome to Ladan Hajipour, a Manchester based wrist & hand surgeon

 Operative wrist fracture treatment

-If the fracture is found to be displace, unstable, involving the joint surface or if one of the 2 bones has become shorter than the other, wrist surgery is advisable to restore the anatomy for better function.
+If the fracture is found to be displaced, unstable, involving the joint surface or if one of the 2 bones has become shorter than the other, wrist surgery is advisable to restore the anatomy for better function.

-Surgery involves a general anaesthetic procedure with use of tourniquet (pressure cuff on top of the arm to reduce the bleeding during the procedure) and x-ray machine.
+Surgery involves a general anaesthetic procedure with the use of a tourniquet (pressure cuff on top of the arm to reduce the bleeding during the procedure) and x-ray machine.
 Depending on the type of fracture a metal plate and screws are inserted on the back, front or either side of the wrist to hold the broken bone fragments together.

 Fracture fixation and stability will be checked under x-ray before the soft tissues and the skin is sutured back.